yan517/GemsCrush/README.md

 Gems Crush is a simplified version of the classic tile-matching puzzle video game, Bejeweled.
 User can swap one gem with an adjacent gem to form a horizontal or vertical chain of three or more gems in the same color.
 Gems disappear when chains are formed and gems fall from the top to fill in gaps.

+## How to execute the jar file
+java --enable-preview -cp GemsCrush.jar Game.Game

 ### Game Screen

 ![image](https://user-images.githubusercontent.com/111167537/225248339-9788cf70-cc6d-4b03-a182-71280f2b3f46.png)